jschoch/ESPels/README.md

 1. rethink "modes", right now there are display_modes and state transitions.
 The GUI's mode selection should select the state machine mode needed.
   a. get rid of the menu thing.
-2. why does neg jog not work?
-3.  why is slave mode broken?
+2. why is slave mode confused on position?
-4. how do i track position?

 ## Frontend